 tolerant or more prejudiced.
 Pioneers must be constantly on their guard lest as time goes by their identification with the people they have come to live among and teach becomes weaker instead of stronger.
 It is a purely animal trait for a species to cling to its own kind and exclude a different species; it is really the projection of this protective animal instinct that has caused the sharp and usually prejudiced and bitter sense of distinction that characterizes the relation of tribe to tribe, nation to nation, race to race.
 Very often, the foreigner, the pioneer, is not only, obviously, in the minority, but unconsciously has a tendency to cling to his own kind.
 This is such a strong natural instinct that one need not be ashamed of it, rather one should analyze it and struggle against it.
 I have seen, East, West, North and South, in various Bahá’í communities, how all the Americans tend to mostly associate with each other; all the Persians do the same; the same language, the same habits and background not only draw them together and make them feel more at home with each other, but it is the line of least resistance, the line that conforms to millions of years of animal behaviour.
 This does not mean a pioneer, like other people, should not be free to form his personal relationships; life would be intolerable if he could not do this; it does mean he should be conscious of such psychological pitfalls and try, aside from the natural personal friendships he makes, to establish real relationships with both the people of the country and other pioneers.
 Social relationships, such as going and coming to each other’s homes, eating together, baby-sitting for each other, going on picnics together, will help to create the feeling of oneness so essential to a harmoniously functioning Bahá’í community.
-This kind of social intercourse is the cement that binds people together and one of the ways pioneers can create active and united Bahá’í communities.
+This kind of social intercourse is the cement that binds people together, and one of the ways pioneers can create active and united Bahá’í communities.